apache/incubator-datalab/USER_GUIDE.md

 On top of that you can override the default spark configurations for Standalone Apache Spark cluster by supplying a configuration object for applications when you create a cluster or have already created.
 The configuration object is referenced as a JSON file.
 To tune spark configuration check off "Cluster configurations" check box and insert JSON format in text box.

 If you click on "Create" button Computational resource creation kicks off.
-You see corresponding record on Data Lab Web UI in status "Creating":
+You see corresponding record on DataLab Web UI in status "Creating":

 ![Creating Computational resource](doc/emr_creating.png)

 Once Computational resources are provisioned, their status changes to "Running".

-After clicking on Computational resource name in Data Lab dashboard you see Computational resource details popup:
+After clicking on Computational resource name in DataLab dashboard you see Computational resource details popup:

 <p align="center">
     <img src="doc/emr_info.png" alt="Computational resource info" width="480">